redsuperbat/rustproof/README.md

 ## Things to Note

-- The local spellchecker is **case-insensitive**.
+- The local dictionary is **case-insensitive**.
 It will not catch errors like "english," which should be "English."
+Hunspell dictionaries will flag these errors though!
 - The spellchecker uses **dictionaries stored locally** and does **not** send data outside your machine.
 - **Dictionaries may contain errors** and missing words.
 - Only words longer than **three characters** are checked.
 For example, "jsj" is ignored, while "jsja" is checked.
-- **Symbols and punctuation are ignored.**
+- **Symbols and punctuation are ignored.** Except for single quotes in words such as `it's` and `wouldn't`

 ## Adding Dictionaries